ironscar/unreal-engine-dev-starter/readme.md

 - Migrate to Enhanced Input Actions from Action/Axis mappings as the latter is deprecated [TODO]
 	- Update `GetInputMouseDelta` to corresponding axis mapping
 - We can spawn a ball on left click and shoot it towards the front
-	- Ball currently just falls whereas it should shoot forward [TODO]
+	- Ball currently just falls whereas it should shoot forward (AddForce currently not working) [TODO]
 - We can change the type of ball on right click

 ---